inspirehep/magpie/README.md

 ## Short introduction
-To train the model you need to have a large corpus of labeled data in a text format.
-An example corpus can be found under `data/hep-categories` directory.
+To train the model you need to have a large corpus of labeled data in a text format encoded as UTF-8.
+An example corpus can be found under data/hep-categories directory.
 Magpie looks for `.txt` files containing the text to predict on and corresponding `.lab` files with assigned labels in separate lines.
 A pair of files containing the labels and the text should have the same name and differ only in extensions e.g.

 ```
 $ ls data/hep-categories